-We are not currently offering classes, labs, or clinics for adults or for youth outside of our community.
-Please note: The medicine taught at Kulshan College of Intuitive Medicine requires no physical contact, is easily practiced from a distance of 6 feet from a client and while wearing a mask, and is practiced in an outdoor setting whenever feasible.
+The medicine taught at Kulshan College of Intuitive Medicine requires no physical contact, is easily practiced from a distance of 6 feet from a client and while wearing a mask, and is practiced in an outdoor setting whenever feasible.
 We have long been preparing for the inevitability of epidemic and our protocols have been in place for decades.
-Potential students who are grateful for the safety of rules and protocols are invited to get in touch via email@example.com.
+Potential students who are grateful for the safety of rules and protocols are invited to get in touch via firstname.lastname@example.org.
 Also please note: We have always stood against bigotry.
 All are welcome unless they make themselves unwelcome through their behavior.
 We have taken action on a consistent basis to build bridges, destroy bigotry, and offer our services to anyone who wants them, no matter who they are.
-We plan to continue to do so to maximum capacity our rescources allow.
+We plan to continue to do so to the maximum capacity our rescources allow.